Standard Model Theory for the FCC-ee Tera-Z stage: New approach to Mellin--Barnes integrals for massive one-loop Feynman inte grals

 We refer to two important special cases, where the general derivations cannot be applied.

-In the case of a vanishing Cayley determinant, $\lambda_n=0$, we cannot introduce the inhomogeneity $R_n=-\lambda_n/G_n$ into the Symanzik polynomial $F_2$, see \eqref{eq-Fyi}.
+In the case of a vanishing Cayley determinant, $\lambda_n=0$, we cannot introduce the inhomogeneity $R_n=-\lambda_n/G_n$ into the Symanzik polynomial $F_2$, see \Eref{eq-Fyi}.
 Let us assume that it is $G_n \neq 0$, so that $r_n=0$.
-A useful alternative representation to \eqref{JNJN1} is known from the literature see e.g. Eqn.~(3) in \cite{Fleischer:2003rm}:
+A useful alternative representation to \Eref{JNJN1} is known from the literature, see, \eg Eq.
+(3) in Ref. \cite{Fleischer:2003rm}:

 Another special case is a vanishing Gram determinant, $G_n=0$.
-Here, again one may use Eqn.
-(3) of \cite{Fleischer:2003rm} and the result is (for $\lambda_n\neq 0$):
+Here, again, one may use Eq.
+(3) of Ref. \cite{Fleischer:2003rm}; the result is (for $\lambda_n\neq 0$):

-The representation was, for the special case of the vertex function, also given in Eqn.
-(46) of \cite{Devaraj:1997es}.
+The representation was, for the special case of the vertex function, also given in Eq.
+(46) of Ref. \cite{Devaraj:1997es}.